Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of

 While the ARPES and STM offer information about $A(\kk,\omega<0)$ and the DOS, the QPI measures the local ($\rr$-dependent) differential conductance,

 modulated by the impurity scattering, where $\rho(\rr,\w)$ is the local density of states.
 Here, $e$ is the electron charge and $V$ denotes the bias voltage applied to the sample. $\Iset$ and $\Vset$ refer to the set-point current and voltage, respectively, used for the constant-current scanning.
 Since the denominator of Eq.~(\ref{eq:grw_txt}) depends on $\rr$ and $\Vset$, the spatial modulations in $g(\rr,eV)$ and $\rho(\rr,\w)$ may exhibit qualitative differences depending on $\Vset$ \cite{kohsaka07}.
-To mitigate this so-called set point effect, we introduce a normalized conductance $L(\rr,eV)$ defined as
+To mitigate this so-called set-point effect, we introduce a normalized conductance $L(\rr,eV)$ defined as

-While the spatial modulations may still differ between $L(\rr,\w)$ and $\rho(\rr,\w)$, $L(\rr,\w)$ is expected to be independent of $\Vset$.
+While the spatial modulations may still differ between $L(\rr,\w)$ and $\rho(\rr,\w)$, $L(\rr,\w)$ is independent of $\Vset$ and hence reflects the intrinsic electronic structure more explicitly than $g(\rr,\w)$.
 See Appendix \ref{sssec:gandL} for more details.

-$\r(\rr,eV)$ can be decomposed into the nonperturbed part $\r_0(\rr,\w)$ (directly given by the TCFM) and the impurity-induced modulation $\d\r(\rr,\w)$ as $\r=\r_0+\d\r$.
+$\r(\rr,\w)$ can be decomposed into the nonperturbed part $\r_0(\rr,\w)$ (directly given by the TCFM) and the impurity-induced modulation $\d\r(\rr,\w)$ as $\r=\r_0+\d\r$.
 The Fourier transform of $\d\r(\rr,\w)$ is calculated as

 where $\Vi$ is the impurity potential, $w_{\kk}(\rr)$ is the tail of the Wannier function at the surface, and $N_{\kk}$ ($N_c$) denotes the number of momentum points (real-space points in the unit cell) used in the calculation.
+See Appendix \ref{sssec:ldos} for details.
 In practice, we first calculate Eq.~(\ref{eq:drhoqw_txt}) and obtain $\d\r(\rr,\w)$ through the inverse Fourier transformation.
 Then, we calculate $g(\rr,eV)$ and $L(\rr,eV)$ through Eqs.~(\ref{eq:grw_txt}) and (\ref{eq:Lrw_txt}).
 By Fourier-transforming $g(\rr,eV)$ and $L(\rr,eV)$, we obtain $g(\qq,eV)$ and $L(\qq,eV)$ of our main interest.